 Starch or lime build-up on the low-water level sensor may keep the ground from forming, therefore always make sure the sensor is clean and its lead is firmly connected.
+NOTE: Do not use deliming solution to clean these units.
+Use of deliming solution will damage all stainless steel parts.

 The units will not operate with distilled water since pure water is non-conductive.
 In order for the ground to form, there must be some mineral content in the water.
-If highly filtered or purified water is used, add 1/8-cup of baking soda to the water each time the cookpot is emptied and refilled.
+If highly filtered or purified water is used, add 1⁄2-cup of baking soda to the water each time the cookpot is emptied and refilled.